3 top trends to look out for in digital health technologies:

 Telehealth, or telemedicine, was created to facilitate virtual healthcare through digital communication technologies, regardless of location.
 This practice greatly expanded during the pandemic to allow for safer access to care for both doctors and their patients and has since evolved.
 Through telehealth, doctors are able to conduct appointments via phone or video chat, send secure messages through HIPAA-compliant portals, and utilize remote monitoring to stay up to date on patient progress.
 Patients are now able to take charge of their own health, promoting patient autonomy and revolutionizing how individuals manage their personal care outcomes.

-2. Artificial Intelligence (AI) is automating care
+2. Artificial intelligence (AI) is automating care

 AI technology has played a huge role in healthcare since the 1960s, when machine learning was used to consider diagnosis outcomes for patients using categorization applications.
 And while that may seem complex, it’s nothing compared to what AI is capable of today.
 Machine learning (ML) has advanced so much over the last few years that this technology is able to detect clinically relevant features from an image and help doctors diagnose patients, accelerating disease identification.
 Even physical robots now incorporate AI capabilities that can be leveraged to perform common surgical procedures.
 And while these advancements have been in the works for some time, the newest and fastest-growing form of AI is a chatbot.